UTDNebula/website/docs/divisions/engineering.md

 ## Overview

-Nebula Labs is an initiative to build tools that help students.
+Nebula Labs is an initiative to build tools that help students with both back-end and front-end developers.

 Back-end developers for Nebula Labs build and maintain the core infrastructure that allow front-end developers to create robust user experiences.

 Additionally, developers for Nebula Labs play an active role on the team and are encouraged to take part in discussions for designing and creating new features for products.

-This description is general for all of Nebula Labs’s projects, but your desired project may have specific responsibilities that you can ask Willie about.
+This description is general for all of Nebula Labs’s projects, but your desired project may have specific responsibilities that you can ask a project lead about.

-## What We Need

-Nebula Labs is looking for someone with:

-- Some experience building a project that uses a databases (SQL or NoSQL)
-- Some experience making calls to third-party APIs
-- Ability to communicate with others on a team
-- Experience debugging software

-Additionally, the following would be useful:

-- Knowledge of how to use Git and GitHub
-- Experience building custom APIs

 ## What You’ll Do

 Your general responsibilities would be:

-- Attending weekly team meetings
+- Attending weekly team meetings when possible
-- Building back-end solutions
+- Building either front-end or back-end solutions

 On a day-to-day basis, you would: